EricMFink/ProfessionalResponsibility/_questions/FeesQuestions.md

 ### Question 3

 A potential new client seeks to hire Attorney to represent Client in litigation.
 Attorney agrees to represent Client.
-At their first meeting, Client asks Attorney, “what are your fees?”
+At their first meeting, Client asks Attorney, “what are your fees?"
 Attorney responds, “Don’t worry.
-My fees are always reasonable.”
-Over the next few months, Client renews his question concerning fees, but each time the Attorney simply states, “My fees will be fair.”
+My fees are always reasonable."
+Over the next few months, Client renews his question concerning fees, but each time the Attorney simply states, “My fees will be fair."

 If Attorney’s fees turn out to be reasonable, has Attorney violated the Rules?

 ### Question 4

 Lawyer is an experienced criminal defense attorney.
-In a recent newspaper advertisement, Lawyer stated: “If I represent you in your DUI or DWI case and you are convicted, I will give you a new bicycle for free.”
+In a recent newspaper advertisement, Lawyer stated: “If I represent you in your DUI or DWI case and you are convicted, I will give you a new bicycle for free."

 Is it proper for Lawyer to give a new bicycle to a convicted client?

 ### Question 5

 Client agrees to retain Lawyer to represent Client in a personal injury case.
-Client signs Lawyer’s standard retainer agreement which describes the fee as follows: “If Client prevails in the litigation, Lawyer is to receive 33 1/3% of the recovery.”
+Client signs Lawyer’s standard retainer agreement which describes the fee as follows: “If Client prevails in the litigation, Lawyer is to receive 33 1/3% of the recovery."

 Assuming this is the entire provision related to fees, is the agreement proper?